leifliddy/asahi-fedora-builder/README.md

 dnf remove uboot-asahi
 dnf install dracut-asahi
 dnf upgrade
+# and this just to be safe as the latest kernel has selinux enabled
+sed -i s/^SELINUX=.*$/SELINUX=permissive/ /etc/selinux/config
 ```
 An offical Fedora release seems imminent.
 When that happens, this project will no longer be needed.
 When an offical release happens, it'll be super-easy to transition over (I'll provide instructions of how to do that).
 At this point, all but a couple packages are offical Fedora packages anyway.
 But....until that happens I'll continue to work on this project and will be releasing a Fedora 37 version later this week.